shiftonelabs/laravel-sqs-fifo-queue/README.md

 The group id must not be empty, must not be more than 128 characters, and can contain alphanumeric characters and punctuation (``!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~``).

+Additionally, AWS enforces that the group id must be a string type.
+While typehinted in docblocks, variable types are not enforced in this package.
+To prevent AWS errors, the assigned message group will be converted to a string using the `strval()` method before being sent to AWS.

 In a future release, the message group will be able to be assigned to a function, like the deduplicator below.

 #### Deduplication